nofatclips/codecademy-python/exceptions.md

 But first, we need to know what these error types are.
 Let's run the original program and enter a string.
 We get:

-    ValueError: invalid literal for int() with base 10: 'ff'
+    ValueError: invalid literal for int() with base 10: 'YOLO!'

 while if we try to divide by zero, we get: